Skills vs Attributes – what’s the difference and which are the most important when you’re job-hunting?

 Everyone has a personality.
 Don’t wait for an employer to call before practicing your best first impression.
 Get your friends/family/mentor to help you with this continually if you know you struggle and make sure you’re prepared.

-From talking about your previous experience, skills, redundancy, being unemployed, your previous interview experience to why you’re currently sitting in front of an employer/client – be positive!
+From talking about your previous experience, skills, redundancy, being unemployed, your previous interview experience to why you’re currently sitting in front of an employer or client – be positive!

 I can’t tell you the number of times I’ve carried out mock interviews and had candidates tell me all the negative things that have happened or focused on the things they can’t do versus what they can.
 An employer won’t want to hear it, so make sure you focus on the positive.